Javierge15/Javierge15/README.md

 **`Electronics & Robotics Engineer`**

 I'm a robotics and automation engineer passionate about building intelligent systems that connect the digital and physical worlds.
-My work focuses on developing autonomous vehicle technologies, industrial automation systems, and real-time teleoperation platforms.
-I combine strong technical foundations in electronics and control with modern software development practices to create scalable and reliable solutions.
+I focus on developing autonomous vehicle technologies, industrial automation systems, and real-time teleoperation platforms.
+I work at the intersection of electronics, control, and software to create practical and reliable solutions.

 ---